swiftlang/swift-testing/Sources/Testing/Testing.docc/DefiningTests.md

   testing library into an application, library, or binary target is not supported or recommended.
-Test functions are not stripped from binaries when building for release, so logic and fixtures of a test may be visible to anyone who inspects a build product containing a test function.
+Test functions are not stripped from binaries when building for release, so logic and fixtures of a test may be visible to anyone who inspects a build product that contains a test function.

 ## Declare a test function